 10 Reasons Why Gerbera Daisy is Dying and How to Revive It

-Gerbera Daisy is dying due to incorrect growing conditions like too little light, poor quality soil, poor feeding, root-rot, pest infestations, cold drafts, low humidity, incorrect watering among others.
+Gerbera Daisy is dying due to too little light, inconsistent watering, temperature stress, low humidity, poor feeding, root-rot, pest infestations, hot sunshine, poor soil quality among others.

 Gerbera Daisy known by the botanical name Gerbera jamesonii is non-toxic to both humans and pets as indicated by ASPCA.
-It is also a good indoor air cleaner which gets rid of formaldehyde and benzene as outlined on the NASA Clean Air Study.
+It is also a good indoor air-cleaner as outlined by the NASA Clean Air Study, it gets rid of formaldehyde and benzene.

-Gerbera Daisy is easy to grow when given the right growing conditions.
-Barbeton Daisy blossoms in bright light with 6-8 hours of direct sunlight, average warmth of 15-250C, moderate humidity and moderately moist, rich, well-drained soil coupled with regular feeding during the growing season.
-Read more on Gerbera Daisy (Gerbera jamesonii) Care Indoors and Propagation.
+Gerbera Daisy grows best in bright light with 6-8 hours of direct sunlight, warmth of 15-250C, humidity and moderately moist, rich, well-drained soil coupled with regular feeding during the growing season.
+Read more on Gerbera Daisy Care Indoors and Propagation.

 If the proper growing conditions are not met, your Gerbera Daisy may begin to die.
 We have outlined herebelow 10 reasons why a Gerbera Daisy may die and their remedies.